e5pe0n/e5pe0n.github.io/docs/_posts/JavaScript/2022-06-06-Bitwise_Or_vs_Math_floor.md

 console.log(1.23 | 0)  // 1.0
 ```

-This works because one of the operands is an integer, the other is casted to an integer so its decimals are truncated.
+This works because the operands are casted to integers so its decimals are truncated.
 But this time, operands are considered as **32-bit** int, so if you give a large number then the calculation result might overflow.

 ```js